pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 This class represents a font face (or typeface) loaded from a font file.
 Usually a face represents all the information in the font file (such as a TTF file), although it is possible to have multiple faces in a single file.

 Never 'use' this module directly; the class is loaded automatically from Font::FreeType.
-Use the `Font::FreeType.face()` method to create a new Font::FreeType::Face object from a filename and then use the `iterate-chars()`, or `iterate-glyphs()` methods.
+Use the `Font::FreeType.face()` method to create a new Font::FreeType::Face object from a filename and then use the `forall-chars()`, or `forall-glyphs()` methods.

 Methods
 -------